stanifrolov/android-survey-template/README.md

 #Pull database with adb

-Make sure adb is in you path.
+Make sure adb is in your path.
-Use the following commands pull and save the database from the connected smartphone.
+Use the following commands to pull and save the database from the connected smartphone.
 Alternatively, save the commands in a .bat file and run the script.

 'del [database-name]'